 Released September 29, 2025, Claude Sonnet 4.5 took a different approach.
 Anthropic built this model for extended focus, maintaining coherence across complex, multi-step coding tasks that span 30+ hours.

-The model's standout capability is its 200,000-token standard context window, expandable to 1 million tokens for eligible tier 4 organizations using the context-1m-2025-08-07 beta header.
+The model's standout capability is its 200,000-token standard context window, expandable to 1 million tokens for eligible tier 4 organizations.
 This means you can feed it entire codebases, comprehensive documentation sets, or hundreds of files in a single request.

 The Benchmark Battle: Where Each Model Actually Wins